ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-12-01-make-mistakes.md

 <br/><br/><br/>

-Raise the bar, but be gentle on yourself.
+Raise the stakes, but be gentle on yourself.
 Make some regrettable mistakes of your lifetime.
 Learn and rise back from the ashes.
 But never ever make the same mistakes twice.